-Remedy Alliance will now be able to work directly with harm reduction programs to meet their naloxone supply needs.
+Remedy Alliance is now be able to work directly with harm reduction programs to meet their naloxone supply needs.

-All donations* received through this fundraiser will be used towards the purchase of our first run of naloxone and to contribute to our shipping fund to cover shipping for under-resourced programs.
+All donations received through this fundraiser will be used towards the purchase of naloxone to support the "free" pool, and to contribute to our shipping fund to cover shipping for under-resourced programs.

 How does Remedy Alliance/For the People work?

-Harm Reduction programs, mutual aid groups, and other not-for-profit organizations who distribute naloxone directly to people who use drugs will be able to fill out an easy application to access bulk naloxone from Remedy.
+Harm Reduction programs, mutual aid groups, and other not-for-profit organizations who distribute naloxone directly to people who use drugs can fill out an easy application to access bulk naloxone from Remedy.

-Depending on the programs' resources, we will provide access to generic injectable naloxone at three price tiers: below market rate, deeply discounted, and free.
-We will ship naloxone to programs directly.
+Depending on the programs' resources, we provide access to generic injectable naloxone at three price tiers: below market rate, deeply discounted, and free.
+We ship naloxone to programs directly.
 No hassle, no bureaucracy.

 We have designed Remedy to eliminate or greatly reduce many of the barriers currently faced by harm reduction programs in getting access to supplies.

-Our initial start-up costs have been generously supported by Open Society Foundations.
-This support has allowed us to set up our website and store; compensate advisors, technical and legal experts who are helping us navigate the complicated territory of setting up an exempt supply distribution/centralized warehouse program; secure a brick and mortar facility to receive and ship products; cover shipping costs for programs’ mutual aid contributions during the affordable naloxone shortage in 2021-2022; and to begin purchasing a small cache of naloxone pre-launch to support mutual aid requests during the waning days of the affordable naloxone shortage.
+Our initial start-up costs were covered by the generous support of Open Society Foundations.
+This support allowed us to set up our website and store; compensate advisors, technical and legal experts who helped us establish our exempt supply distribution/centralized warehouse; secure a brick and mortar facility to receive and ship products; cover shipping costs for programs’ mutual aid contributions during the affordable naloxone shortage in 2021-2022; and to begin purchasing a small cache of naloxone pre-launch to support mutual aid requests.

 First year plan: